Name: Apneet Kaur

 What makes you feel most alive these days?

-What's something about you we'd be surprised to find out?
+What's something we'd be surprised to find out about you?

 Knee socks or cut low?